SpeculativeGameDev/CG-Development/Journal.md

 With that introduction fresh in our heads, let's think about the unavoidability of commerce.
 And, to broad the term a bit, let's think on commerce as a transfer of goods.
 Not all transfers of goods require collaboration or willingness of both parties: Sometimes we get robbed, sometimes we give presents, sometimes we buy something we don't want because we have to, sometimes we find a bill on the street and make it ours, unwilling to find its previous owner.

-So, our society will use all resources at their disposal, until some get harder to obtain that just getting them from outside, by commerce or by force.
+So, our society will use all resources at their disposal, until some get harder to obtain than just getting them from outside, by commerce or by force.
 Our directive is to avoid transfers of goods with the continent, as their ways are not as thoughtful as ours.
-Yet, we need their goods to avoid falling behind an accelerating globe.
+Yet, we need their goods to avoid falling behind against an accelerating globe.
 It will be easy at first, but even if we stay impassive, nations will eventually initiate commercial relations with us for the same reasons we could try to: They might want something that nature left on our backyard.

 We are in a difficult situation: Avoiding commerce will weaken us with every passing year, yet entering the world economy will shatter any remaining fantasy of ethics.
 We'll be financing extremist contries, buying child labour, slave labour, global warming in form of fancy goods.
 Is there any answer that maintains our goals and does end with our deaths?